mullerdavid/ctf_writeups/cyberquest24/Online_Web_Welcome_to_Raccoon_city/WRITEUP.md

 ![](screenshots/2.png)

-The error messages are also verbose if the bypass is not achived instantly.
+The error messages are also verbose if the bypass is not achieved instantly.

 ![](screenshots/3.png)